nasa/cumulus/docs/doc_installation.md

 We use the open-source static website generator [Docusaurus](https://docusaurus.io) to build html files from our markdown documentation, add some organization and navigation, and provide some other niceties in the final website (search, easy templating, etc.).

-### Add a New Page
+### Add a New Page and Sidebars

-This should be as simple as writing some documentation in markdown, placing it under the correct directory in the `docs/` folder and adding some configuration values wrapped by `---` at the top of the file.
+Adding a new page should be as simple as writing some documentation in markdown, placing it under the correct directory in the `docs/` folder and adding some configuration values wrapped by `---` at the top of the file.
 There are many files that already have this header which can be used as reference.

 ```
 ---